Generate Workflows with AI

 The plan is presented in the chat as a structured proposal with the following sections:

-• Flow — How the nodes connect end-to-end, starting from the Trigger and the initial input, including any branches, merges, or conditional paths.
+• Flow — How the nodes connect end-to-end, starting from the Trigger and the initial input, including any branches, merges, loops, or conditional paths.

 • Forms — Which forms are attached to which nodes, and the list of fields each form collects.
+(For List View apps, this section covers table columns and filters instead; for Dynamic Dropdown utilities, only Filter Params fields.)

 • Trigger & Audience — Who can initiate the workflow (e.g., specific roles or groups), how it can be triggered (Manual / API / Webhook), and any audience restrictions.